3ZZZ: Funding, training and community support

 The radio station is financed by membership fees and listener donations during the annual 'Radiothon', company sponsorship and by grants from Community Broadcasting Foundation.

 3ZZZ offers free training to broadcasters.
 One training program, called 'Starting Out' specifically targeted asylum seekers and former refugees.
 Trainees broadcast in Dinka (Sudan), Khmer (Cambodia), Swahili (Kenya) and Ghanaian languages.
 The 'Starting Out' training project ran from 2006 to mid-2008, assisted by project funding from the City of Yarra.
 Recent language groups to be added the 3ZZZ programming grid include the Karen peoples from southern and southeastern Myanmar (Burma).

 Polyfonix

 Polyfonix is 3ZZZ's Multicultural Youth Program broadcasting Saturday nights from 10 pm to 11 pm.

 Broadcasters are from a range of different ethnically, culturally and linguistically diverse backgrounds.
 They are influenced by their own backgrounds and also, of course, by the Australian ethos and culture.
-They include David Shen (Chinese), Izmir Bahawi (Malaysian), Rubal Sachdeva (Indian) and Jag Shergill (Punjabi).
+They include David Shen (Chinese), Rubal Sachdeva (Indian) and Jag Shergill (Punjabi).